 On April 1, 1968, Ford unveiled perhaps its most famous line of engines, the 428 Cobra Jet.
 It was based on the regular 428 but included larger valve heads, the race 427’s intake manifold, and an oil-pan windage tray.
 It had ram-air induction and breathed through a functional hood scoop.
 Output was listed at 335bhp but was rumoured to be around 410bhp.
 In fact, after Hot Rod magazine tested a 1968 Cobra Jet Mustang and achieved times of 0-60 in 5.9 seconds, and a 1/4 mile time of 13.56 seconds @ 106.64 mph, they declared it “the fastest running Pure Stock in the history of man.”
 This was somewhat exaggerated, but it helped boost the Cobra Jet’s popularity with the buying public.

 In 1969, the 428 Cobra Jet, was offered in three states of tune.
 The first was a non-Ram Air version, followed by the Ram-Air version which breathed through a shaker hood scoop.
 Topping the list was the new Super Cobra Jet which came with the Drag Pack option.
 The Super Cobra Jet used the shaker hood scoop, a modified crankshaft and stronger connecting rods.
 The Drag Pack also came with limited-slip 3.91:1 or 4.30:1 rear axles, an external oil cooler, and no air conditioning.
-All three engines were under-rated at 335bhp.
+Ford under-rated all three engines at 335bhp.

 The 428 Cobra Jet engines were replaced in 1970 by new 429 Cobra Jet engines.
 The 429 Cobra Jet was rated at 370bhp while the Super Cobra Jet had 11.3:1 compression and was rated at 375bhp.